-Toners are the Marmite of the skincare world.
+Toners of old are the Marmite of the skincare world.

 You either do – or you don’t.

-Unlike Marmite (gag) – I absolutely DO when it comes to toner.
+Unlike Marmite (it’s not for me) – I absolutely DO when it comes to toner.
 I have a constant working plethora of toners on the go at any one time.
 I use them like a wardrobe – picking and choosing what I feel my skin needs on the day.

 I do understand why people have been put off.
 The traditional beauty hall speak of ‘Cleanse, Tone, Moisturise’ is not really applicable these days.

 When I talk about toner I am not referring to some alcohol-laden mixture of water and witchhazel.
 We’ve all moved on.
 Personally, I do not want something that burns when applied.
 A tingle, however, is appropriate.

-Toning was traditionally used with alcohol-laden products to ‘tone’ the skin – i.e. dry out the epidermis and give the appearance of shrinking the pores – hence the tightening and ‘toning’ of the skin, or with a water/glycerin mix that was used to ‘remove’ the last traces of makeup.
+Toning was traditionally used two ways: either with alcohol-laden products to ‘tone’ the skin – i.e. dry out the epidermis and give the appearance of shrinking the pores – hence the tightening and ‘toning’ of the skin, or with a water/glycerin mix that was used to ‘remove’ the last traces of makeup.
 Thankfully, cleansing has moved on so much that this is now a redundant way of using what essentially, has become a legitimate second stage of your routine.

 Toners – the myths.